What the hell am I going to do now?

 Cassie sighed heavily, looking at the dog sleeping peacefully on the floor.
 Yes, she remembered her last meeting with the veterinary.
-It occurred just before the beginning of the girl's mission for the Army.
-She was terrified of going on that plane, because she knew that something bad would have happened to her.
-However, Colonel Wilkins had forbidden her to talk to anyone about her "new job", so she had to swallow her panic and act as everything was normal.
+It had occurred just before the beginning of the girl's mission for the Army.
+She had been terrified of going on that plane, because she had known even then that something bad would have happened to her.
+However, Colonel Wilkins had forbidden her to even try to search for an escape route from her "new job", so at the time she had found herself forced to swallow her panic and act as if everything had been normal.

-She lied to Mr Thompson.
-She said that she had been offered a place as a surgeon in an American hospital.
-She said she was happy, and that she would have sent him a postcard.
-At the end of her last encounter with the man, however, something inside her broke, and she felt the urge to add those last words: "I may not come back, Bill.
+She had lied to Mr Thompson.
+She had said she was happy, that she was glad to help the Army with the mission and that she would have sent him a postcard.
+Right before disappearing for two years, however, something inside her had broken, and she had felt the urge to add those last words: "I may not come back, Bill.
 Just...
 Try to remember me as long as you can".

 "I've never forgotten you, you know?
 I thought about you every night before sleeping...
-Where have you been, dear?"
+What have they done to you, dear?"

 Bill finally gave up his attempt to make her spill the truth and lazily waved his hand towards the door behind him.

 "Alright..
 Put him in my old study and start cleansing his wounds.
-You know were the bandages are".
+You know where the bandages are."
 Cassandra almost jumped from her seat, the pain in her leg completely forgotten as she lifted the dog carefully in her arms.

 "Ok, doggie, now we are going to fix you, and in no time you'll be back chasing squirrels".